 *Please note that we only travel to the islands once a month, so participants who only visit for two weeks might not get the opportunity to conduct island surveys.

-Another element to our projects is carrying out bird surveys in and around the local area year round.
+Another element to our conservation work involves carrying out bird surveys twice a week – which usually start at around 06:00.
+The surveys are conducted in and around the local area throughout the year.
+Commonly identified species include the Pacific swallow, Asian palm swift and the red-wattled lapwing.
 Birds are an important part of healthy ecosystems and as such, building species lists and monitoring populations and patterns of migration is a valuable way to build a picture of how well nature is doing in an area.
 Participants are provided with training on how to identify birds in the field.
-Currently our data is submitted to a citizen science project, e-Bird, we are also looking at developing this project to commence our own research plan.
+Currently our data is submitted to a citizen science project called eBird.
+We are also in the process of developing this project to create our own research plan.

 During the dry season (November to April) we carry out a weekly snorkelling survey on nearby coral reefs, such as the reef off the coast of Kho Kho Kao.
 We monitor the health of the coral, and also look at the variety and abundance of fish species present.
 Coral reefs are incredibly important ecosystems which are vital to the health of our oceans, which in turn means that they are vital to humans too.
 Globally, coral reefs are being affected by overfishing, climate change and irresponsible tourism.
-We aim to monitor the reefs close to where we are based to look at how well they are doing and to establish if there are any actions that could be taken to improve or protect them further.
+We aim to monitor the reefs close to where we are based – looking at how well they are doing and establishing if there are any actions that could be taken to improve or protect them further.
 Through these surveys, we are also able to assess the recovery of the marine ecosystem in the area following the 2004 tsunami.
 We work in partnership with Green Fins Thailand.
 The data we provide to them is entered into the citizen science databases, iNaturalist and eOceans, which contribute to research and monitoring of the world’s coral reefs.